 1. Not Having a Business Plan

 Not having a business plan will ultimately create frustrating and stressful scenarios in various divisions of any business.
 Look at a business plan as a blueprint of the desired business to be built.
-Ideas are just ideas until they are put in the context of a company vision and mission.
+Ideas are just ideas until they are put in the context of a company vision. mission and short and long-term growth plans.

 2. Have a Business Plan but Never Refer To It